MetPX/sarracenia/docs/source/Contribution/Development.rst

 Flow Test Stuck
 +++++++++++++++
 Sometimes flow tests (especially for large numbers) get stuck because of problems with the data stream (where multiple files get the same name) and so earlier versions remove later versions and then retries will always fail.
 Eventually, we will succeed in cleaning up the dd.weather.gc.ca stream, but for now sometimes a flow_check gets stuck 'Retrying.'
-The test has run all the messages required, and is at a phase of emptying out retries, but just keeps retrying forever with a variable number of items that never drops to zero.
+The test has run all the notification messages required, and is at a phase of emptying out retries, but just keeps retrying forever with a variable number of items that never drops to zero.

 To recover from this state without discarding the results of a long test, do::